-While the BYOD market is currently being led by North America (with adoption rates hitting roughly 50% at the beginning of this year), BYOD strategies and initiatives have also seen expansion into Asia Pacific markets too.
-The market there is expected to expand to $66.84 billion by 2019 – the market has almost quadrupled in size since 2013.
+While the BYOD market is currently being led by North America (with adoption rates hitting roughly 50% at the start of the year), BYOD strategies and initiatives have also seen expansion into Asia Pacific markets too.
+The market here is expected to expand to $66.84 billion by 2019 having quadrupled in size since 2013.

 Should my organisation adopt a BYOD strategy?

-The short answer is: of course, your organisations should adopt a Bring Your Own Device strategy!
+The short answer is: of course your organisation should adopt a Bring Your Own Device strategy!
 At the very least, your company should start thinking about implementation for early 2019.

 This same study also reported that the average employee on a BYOD plan saves a business $1,300 per employee, per year in device and software costs.
 These types of savings will massively impact the success and bottom lines of small and large organisations alike, regardless of industry.

-By looking at the current workforce (and yes, we will be using generic age-based stereotypes for this discussion), baby boomers are currently retiring at a rate of 10,000 per day, with millennials expected to make up 75% of the global workforce by 2025.
-Organisations are now almost expected to adopt modern working strategies – such as BYOD initiatives – to cater towards a younger generation and harnessing the power of mobile apps to support the future of work.
+By looking at the current workforce (and yes, we will be using unfortunate age-based stereotypes for this discussion), baby boomers are currently retiring at the rate of 10,000 per day, with millennials expected to make up 75% of the global workforce by 2025.
+Organisations are now almost expected to adopt modern working strategies – such as BYOD initiatives – to cater for a younger generation, and harnessing the power of mobile apps to support the future of work.

 BYOD made simple

-Nutshell Apps helps makes BYOD adoption even easier.
-Our drag and drop app building platform makes the transition from legacy to smartphone a cost-effective, more efficient and smart journey for organisations across all industries.
+Nutshell Apps makes BYOD adoption easy.
+Our no code, drag and drop app building platform makes the transition from legacy to smartphone a cost-effective, massively efficient and smart journey for organisations across all industries.

-Rather than re-applying the pressures to overstretched IT teas (which was an earlier ‘pro’ for BYOD earlier in the day), Nutshell allows individual teams to create apps to directly support their workloads and tasks and publish it to their own devices in an instant – without the need for complex code bases and software development skills.
+Rather than enhancing the pressures on overstretched IT teams, Nutshell allows individual departments to create apps that directly support their workload and tasks, and publish it to their own devices in moments – without the need for complex code base knowledge or software development skills.

 If you’d like to accelerate your own Bring Your Own Device adoption strategy, get in touch with Nutshell Apps and arrange a demo today.